A2Amir/Behavior-Planning-by-Finite-State-Machine/README.md

 We should probably clarify what we mean by these states:

 * Let‘s assume that we are in the keep lane state. let me explain what this state means.
 The lane keep state attempts to stay in the current lane by staying near the center line for that lane.
-So thinking in freenet coordinates, we might just say that target d for the vehicle is whatever the d for the lane is and for the s direction, keep lane state attempts to drive at the vehicle's target speed when that's feasible, but when it's not, it will try to drive at whatever speed is safest for the lane.
+So thinking in [freenet coordinates](https://github.com/A2Amir/Prediction-Phase-in-the-trajectory-generation-of-cars), we might just say that the target d for the vehicle is whatever the d for the lane is and for the s direction, keep lane state attempts to drive at the vehicle's target speed when that's feasible, but when it's not, it will try to drive at whatever speed is safest for the lane.

 * For lane changes the goal is to move from the initial lane to the target lane.
-The d behavior is what you might expect to move left or right as appropriate. the target d is the d for the corresponding lane to the left or right of the ego's current lane and for s, the same rules as lane keeping apply, the vehicle will try to drive at the target speed,but if that's not feasible, then it will drive at whatever speed is safe for the initial lane.
+The d is what you might expect to move left or right as appropriate. the target d is the d for the corresponding lane to the left or right of the ego's current lane and for s, the same rules as lane keeping apply, the vehicle will try to drive at the target speed,but if that's not feasible, then it will drive at whatever speed is safe for the initial lane.